 It’s now 6:00 pm time to go back to the hotel and get some rest before another day comes and going back to home will be another long journey.

-On our way I had an opportunity to take a photo of this magnificent church as we went inside there was a mass on going so I didn’t took any photo of the inside and on the other side of the road is the tourist information of the city.
+On our way I had an opportunity to take a photo of this magnificent church as we went inside there was a mass ongoing so I didn’t take any photo of the inside and on the other side of the road is the tourist information of the city.

 Geneva Tourist Information Office